juanmirocks/LocText-old/README.md

 Lars's gene tagger was evaluated as well but obtained poor results.
 We believe the poor results are due the fact that Lars's method used a dictionary with only human gene names included.
 Therefore, we could not obtain a fair evaluation of Lars' and consequently **Juanmi's vs Lars' could not be compared**.

-### 3. Motivation for undertaking

-...TODO

-@Shrikant:

-1. Calculate the number of proteins for all organisms in SwissProt (ver Feb 2014) that are annotated experimentally and non-experimentally.
-2. Summary for Eukaryotes, Bacteria and Archaea can be found in metadata/SummaryAnnotation.xlsx

-### 4. Annotate a corpus for relationship extraction
+### 3. Annotate a corpus for relationship extraction

 We want to annotate some corpus, possibly mostly abstracts to obtain a higher diversity of information, and around 600-800 abstracts or the equivalent in full-text articles.
 Annotating: